OWASP/www-project-proactive-controls/v4/en/c2-crypto.md

 - Content-Security-Policy allows for automatic client-side upgrade from HTTP to HTTPS.
 - When setting cookies, always utilize the “secure” flag to prevent transmission over HTTP.

-### Cryptography changes over Time
+### Support Cryptographic Agility: Cryptography changes over Time

 Cryptographic recommendations change over time.
 To allow for this, make cryptographic choices such as used algorithms or key sizes configurable.
+This is called [Cryptographic Agility](https://en.wikipedia.org/wiki/Cryptographic_agility)

 If the application needs to support high availability, design key-rollover procedures.

 ## Vulnerabilities Prevented